“Who is eligible for Project STEP?”

 Parents are required to attend classes during the first two years in Project STEP.
 After that, attendance is optional, and some teachers request that parents wait outside during lessons.

 That is often the case.
 Parents will be aware of their students’ studies and practice needs during the first two years of the program by attending the classes.
 Later, the Parents Council devotes one or two meetings to explaining how parents can help students practice, and other issues related to practicing.
-STEP Co-Artistic Directors Javier Caballero and Mariana Green-Hill will work with parents on how they can support their students’ music program effectively and will be available when parents need assistance.
+STEP Artistic Director Jin-Kyung Joen and Artistic Advisor Mariana Green Hill will work with parents on how they can support their students’ music program effectively and will be available when parents need assistance.

 Yes.
 Project STEP has actively consulted with programs throughout the country that have replicated our successful model.
 Atlanta, Dallas, Buffalo, and Baltimore have developed or are developing programs that offer comprehensive music education to talented minority students.
 Two Project STEP alumni have started their own programs modeled on Project STEP: Music Haven, in New Haven, was started by Colin Benn, and SOUNDS, in Mesa, Arizona, was launched by Kirk Johnson.